Replicable Reinforcement Learning: Algorithms

 While convergence of Algorithm~\ref{alg:repmax} to an $\varepsilon$-optimal policy follows from familiar arguments~\citep{BraTen03}, proving replicability will require a great deal of additional care.
 To ensure that two runs of $\repmax$ (with shared internal randomness) converge to the same policy with high probability, we will show something even stronger: we prove that two such runs will with high probability perform the same sequence of updates to their respective models $\modelmdp$ and policies $\modelpol$.

 To enforce this property, we introduce a sub-routine in Algorithm~\ref{alg:rep-update-known} which replicably identifies state-action pairs that should be added to the collection of known states.
 Guaranteeing that at each iteration the set of known states $K$ will be the same for two independent runs of the algorithm helps ensure that the models of the MDP $\widehat{\mdp}_K$, and consequently the policies $\modelpol$ learned at each iteration, will also be identical.
-To ensure replicability, we will want to avoid using a fixed threshold for the number of times a state-action pair $(s,a)$ must be visited before it is considered ``known''.
+To provide replicability, we will want to avoid using a fixed threshold for the number of times a state-action pair $(s,a)$ must be visited before it is considered ``known''.
 Under small deviations in realized transitions, a fixed threshold might lead to some $(s,a)$ becoming known in one run of the algorithm and not another.
 Instead, we use a randomized threshold.
-In a call to Algorithm~\ref{alg:rep-update-known}, the sample drawn at that round is used to estimate the expected number of visits to $(s,a)$ in a single trajectory, for every $(s,a)$.
-This estimate is added to the count $n(s,a)$ and a new threshold $k'$ is sampled uniformly from $[k,k+w]$.
-If $n(s,a) \geq k'$, it is added to the set of known states $K$.
-We show in Theorem~\ref{thm:repmax-replicable} that so long as the sample size $m$ and the window $w$ are taken large enough, the update to the set of known states at each round will be replicable.